xupeiwust/deepforge/README.md

 npm install && npm start
 ```

-Now, navigate to `localhost:8080` in a browser and create a new project.
-Select `Caffe` as the seed and start creating your neural nets!
+Now, navigate to `localhost:8888` in a browser and create a new project.
+Select `nn` as the seed and start creating your neural nets!

-There are examples in the `Examples` directory.

 ## Caffe Support?
 DeepForge uses Torch to perform the actual training and testing of the models.
 If you are interested in DeepForge using Caffe for actual training and testing, check out [DeepForge-Caffe](https://github.com/dfst/deepforge-caffe).